F. J. A. Hort: Works

 In 1881 he published, with his friend Westcott, an edition of the text of the New Testament based on their text critical work.
 The Revision Committee had largely accepted this text, even before its publication, as a basis for their translation of the New Testament.
-Its appearance created a sensation among scholars, and it was attacked in many quarters, but on the whole it was received as being much the nearest approximation yet made to the original text of the New Testament.
+Its appearance created a sensation among scholars, and it was attacked in many quarters, but on the whole, it was received as being much the nearest approximation yet made to the original text of the New Testament.
 The introduction was the work of Hort.
 His first principle was, "Knowledge of Documents should precede Final Judgments upon Readings".

-Next to his Greek Testament his best-known work is The Christian Ecclesia (1897).
+Next to his Greek Testament, his best-known work is The Christian Ecclesia (1897).
 Other publications are: Judaistic Christianity (1894); Village Sermons (two series); Cambridge and other Sermons; Prolegomena to ...
 Romans and Ephesians (1895); The Ante-Nicene Fathers (1895); and two Dissertations, (1876) on the reading of a Greek word in John i.18, and on The Constantinopolitan and other Eastern Creeds in the Fourth Century.
 All are models of exact scholarship and skilful use of materials.
-His Life and Letters was edited by his son, Sir Arthur Hort, Bart, in two volumes published in 1896: Volume 1, Volume 2.
+His Life and Letters was edited by his son, Sir Arthur Hort, in two volumes published in 1896: Volume 1, Volume 2.